ratatui/ratatui/README.md

 ## Alternatives

-You might want to checkout [Cursive](https://github.com/gyscos/Cursive) for an alternative solution to build text user interfaces in Rust.
+You might want to checkout [Cursive](https://github.com/gyscos/Cursive) or [iocraft](https://github.com/ccbrown/iocraft/) for an alternative solutions to build text user interfaces in Rust.

 ## Acknowledgments